mofosyne/Holo-InternetofEnergy-MDBook/src/whatisioe.md

 Anyone can use the IoE software to develop 'Smart Energy Apps' that are relevant to their needs but here are some examples that RedGrid have created to give you a feel for what is possible:

 - **Demand Response App**
-this app enables an a single or group of air conditioners to react and respond as a group to energy market conditions. this app provides a signal to devices about market conditions as well as what is happening in the community of devices and based on that information shifts or moves its energy usage.
+this app enables a group of air conditioners to react and respond as a group to energy market conditions.
+This app provides a signal to devices about market conditions as well as what is happening in the community of devices and based on that information shifts or moves its energy usage.
 This saves money, improves device life and benefits grid stability as devices reduce their usage (in concert) when demands on the system are too high.

 - **Local Intelligent agent**
 this app allows energy managers to build a 'personality' for the energy assets and spaces they manage.
-Using 'Private/Distributed' Machine Learning (ML) capability it uses data from energy devices (like air-conditioners) to model a space.
+Using 'Private/Distributed' Machine Learning (ML) capability it uses data from energy devices (like air conditioners) to model a space.
 An example of how this works is for an air conditioner in a room.
-Through the IoE Protocol and the Local Intelligent Agent Application the air conditioner data feeds temperature, humidity, on/off information, make/model, location, timing information (..more) into a Machine Learning model that enables system managers to get a view of; the usage routine of the device, the set points relevant for the device, the rate at which the space heats or cools, the conditions of that location, estimates around asset life, how that space performs compared to other similar spaces and more.
+Through the IoE Protocol and the Local Intelligent Agent Application the air conditioner data feeds temperature, humidity, on/off information, make/model, location, and timing information into a Machine Learning model that enables system managers to get a view of the usage routine of the device, the set points relevant for the device, the rate at which the space heats or cools, the conditions of that location, estimates around asset life, how that space performs compared to other similar spaces and more.

-- **Community and Macro Intelligence** this app builds upon the Local Intelligent Agent app above allowing 'agents' to share their own data into a private homomorphically encrypted global ML model that will learn and share global level macro energy trend data.
+- **Community and Macro Intelligence** this app builds upon the Local Intelligent Agent app allowing 'agents' to share their own data into a private homomorphically encrypted global ML model that will learn and share global level macro energy trend data.
 This creates a global energy view of trends and changes that is relevant for energy  communities, regions, states, countries, regulators, operators, businesses and individuals.
 It provides a global macro view of insights without individual participants disclosing or risking their privacy.